FreemanTheMaverick/Orbaplaw/README.md

 NBO_131 (2.0)  =  0.668 * NHO_131 (0.893, F_0)  0.744 * NHO_132 (1.107, F_1)
 NBO_132 (0.0)  =  -0.744 * NHO_131 (0.893, F_0)  0.668 * NHO_132 (1.107, F_1)
 ```
+NFBOs and NFHOs 131 and 132 correspond to the main interaction between the aryldifluoromethyl group and the phenyl ring activated by the Pd catalyst, a new C-C bond to be formed.
+This interaction is simply covalent, featuring nearly equal coefficients and electron population of the two NFHOs.
+NFBOs and NFHOs 129 and 130 correspond to the d(Pd)->π*(phenyl) interaction.
+NFHO 129, consisting of one of Pd's d orbitals, has a higher coefficient and a higher electron population in the bonding NFBO 129 than does NFHO 130, mainly one of the phenyl π* orbitals, which characterizes a weak dative interaction.

 [^nfbo]: [This papar](https://doi.org/10.26434/chemrxiv-2024-rt585) elaborates on the concept of NFBO.
 It is written in a way as pedagogical as possible.
 [^zn3cp3]: Freitag, K.; Gemel, C.; Jerabek, P.; Oppel, I. M.; Seidel, R. W.; Frenking, G.; Banh, H.;Dilchert, K.; Fischer, R. A. The σ-aromatic clusters [Zn<sub>3</sub>]<sup>+</sup> and [Zn<sub>2</sub>Cu]: Embryonic brass. *Angew.
 Chem.
 Int.
 Ed.* **2015**, *54*, 4370–4374. [link](https://onlinelibrary.wiley.com/doi/10.1002/anie.201410737)